nerdyrodent/VQGAN-CLIP/README.md

   * 10 GB for a 512x512 image
   * 8 GB for a 380x380 image

+You may also be interested in [CLIP Guided Diffusion](https://github.com/nerdyrodent/CLIP-Guided-Diffusion)

 ## Set up

 This example uses [Anaconda](https://www.anaconda.com/products/individual#Downloads) to manage virtual Python environments.